Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 The title character in Mikey is one of these as he is a seemingly innocent child who is actually a psychopath who murders his foster families or anyone else who makes him really angry.

 Men In Black lampshades this in a scene involving a shooting gallery filled with aliens.
-While the other MIB applicants shoot at the aliens (who're actually just working out and sneezing), Will Smith's character shoots the lone civilian, "a white girl, eight years old, taking a stroll in the ghetto with all these monsters while carrying quantum physics books".
+While the other MIB applicants shoot at the aliens (who're actually just working out, sneezing, etc.), Will Smith's character shoots the lone civilian, an "...eight-year-old white girl, middle of the ghetto, bunch of monsters, this time of night with quantum physics books?
+She about to start some shit...".

 In Halloween (1978), Michael Myers is six years old at the time of his first murder.
 Even more so in the remake, with Deborah finding the notion of Michael killing animals unbelievable.
 Until he graduates to people.